 The Company is the lessor in various leveraged lease agreements under which light rail equipment with estimated economic lives ranging from 25 to 34 years are leased for terms up to 27 years.
 The Company's equity investment typically represents approximately 20% of the purchase price, with the remaining percentage being furnished by third-party financing in the form of long-term debt that provides for no recourse against the Company and is secured by a first lien on the asset.
 The residual value of the asset is estimated at the beginning of the lease based on appraisals and other methods and is reviewed at least annually for impairment.
 At the end of the lease term, the lessee generally has the option of purchasing the asset or returning the asset to the Company.
 In some cases, other end-of-lease options may be available.
 Most of the Company's leveraged leases contain an early buyout option allowing the lessee to purchase the asset and terminate the lease at a specified date during the lease term.
 For income tax purposes, the Company generally retains the tax benefit of depreciation and amortization on the leased property and interest deductions on the related long-term debt.
 During the early years of the lease, tax deductions generally exceed lease rental income, resulting in reduced income tax payments.
-In the later years of the lease, for which the Company and the Internal Revenue Service entered into binding settlement agreements in prior years.
+In the later years of the lease, rental income will exceed the deductions, resulting in higher income taxes payable.
+Deferred taxes are provided to reflect this timing difference in accordance with ASC 840.
+The majority of the Company's leveraged leases are commonly referred to as Lease-In, Lease-Out and Sale-In, Lease-Out leases for which the Company and the Internal Revenue Service entered into binding settlement agreements in prior years.
 The effects of the settlements have been accounted for in accordance with ASC 840.
 In general, the settlement agreement accelerated taxable income into the earlier years of the lease and reduced the taxable income recognized in the later years of the lease, thereby lessening the timing benefit described above.